 Treatment will depend on the underlying cause of the pain.

 Foot pain cannot always be prevented, but practicing good foot care can help.
 People should aim to do the following:

 - Ease into exercise: Many foot injuries occur when a person does too much, too soon.
 Exercise should gradually increase in time and difficulty.

-- Rest the feet: Muscles and joints can benefit from a day off, especially for those who do a lot of running, sports, or high-impact activities.
-A person can consider alternating with low-impact activities, such as swimming, yoga, or strength training to protect their feet from injury.
+- Rest the feet: Muscles and joints can benefit from a day off, especially for those who do a lot of running, sports, or high impact activities.

 People should also avoid going barefoot and replace shoes when they begin to look worn or become uncomfortable.

 The feet are complex structures or bones, joints, muscles, and tendons.
 Damage to any of these components can cause pain, swelling, and mobility difficulties.
 Impact injuries are a common cause of pain in the top of the foot, but overexertion, flexion, and some underlying health conditions can also cause pain in the top of the foot.